gmbecker/rmongodb/README.md

 rmongodb
 ===================

-This is an R (www.r-project.org) extension supporting access to MongoDB (www.mongodb.org) using the mongodb-c-driver.
+This is an R (www.r-project.org) extension supporting access to MongoDB (www.mongodb.org) using the mongodb-c-driver (http://docs.mongodb.org/ecosystem/drivers/c/).

 The latest stable version is available on **CRAN**: http://cran.r-project.org/package=rmongodb